dfeneyrou/styml/README.md

 | Sequence of 1000000 | 25.757 Mi/s   | _(quadratic)_ | **745.712 Mi/s**   | 29x and N/A      |

 > [!NOTE]
-> `rapidyaml` scales poorly with large structure access, and it handles sequences like maps, in a quadratic way.
+> `rapidyaml` scales poorly with large structure access and it handles sequences like maps, in a quadratic way.
-> `yaml-cpp` has a real (and slow) random access for sequence when reading an indexed array.
+> `yaml-cpp` has a genuine but rather slow random access for sequence when reading an indexed array.

+## Misc

-## Extension with custom type
+### Extension with custom type

 <details>
-<summary> Full description </summary>
+<summary> [Click to open] **Full description how to add a custom type** </summary>

-For usual types, converters from/to strings are built-in:
+Converters from/to strings are built-in for usual types:
 ``` C++
 int valueInt                  = valueNode.as<int>();
 int valueUInt32               = valueNode.as<uint32_t>();